-Ultimately, any method which VO2 estimations from the yielded the highest R2 values than the other methods, particularly in the resistance exercises.
+Among the five prediction methods tested, VO2 estimations yielding the highest R2 values were those that included EMG muscle activity, particularly in the resistance exercises.
 These results indicate that EMG contains non-redundant information not present in heart rate alone.
 Thus, a more accurate fitness tracker can be achieved by incorporating wireless EMG sensors in addition to heart rate monitors.
 Furthermore, methods which incorporate multiple interactions between the different muscles (i.e., the ANN) outperforms the other methods.